RedPandaGuy1234/Games/README.md

        cd Games

-3. Install dependencies (needed for Chess):
+3. Install dependencies (needed for Chess and or running black for contributing):

        pip install -r requirements.txt